Iv-EN/Iv-EN/README.md

 - 📄  I have very little programming experience so far.
 So now I’m ready to work practically for coffee.

-- 🌱  At the moment I am studying FastAPI and creating the core of an online store.
+- 🔬  At the moment I am studying FastAPI and creating the core of an online store.

 - 🤝  I’m available for freelancing.

--
+- 🧪 I like experimenting with Arduino.

 - 📫  For all non-urgent matters <a href="mailto:evgeniy.nic.ivanov@gmail.com">write letters </a>